Lloyd Alexander: Adaptations

-The Cat Who Wished to Be a Man and The Wizard in the Tree were adapted and produced in Japan.
-Also in Japan, The Marvelous Misadventures of Sebastian was made into a TV series.
+The Cat Who Wished to Be a Man and The Wizard in the Tree were adapted in Japan.
+The Marvelous Misadventures of Sebastian was made into a Japanese TV series.

 In 1985, Disney released an animated film based on the first two books of the Prydain series, called The Black Cauldron.
-The first Disney animated film to employ computer-generated images, it was a box-office failure and received mixed critical reviews.
-It was not released for home video until over a decade later.
-As of 2016, Disney was in early production of another adaptation of the Prydain series.
+The first Disney animated film to employ CGI, it was a box-office failure and received mixed critical reviews.
+It was not released for home video until 1997 in the UK and in 1998 in the UK.
+As of 2016, Disney was in early production of a new adaptation of the Prydain series.